 *****We have limited stock available.
 All copies are signed and editioned.*****

-The Gray Friars live with the primary aim of sharing their faith and home with their neighbours.
-This photo-story follows the experiences of the Friars as they attempt to assimilate themselves into Canning Town and try to help some of the broken lives in this sensitive community, often with some quite unorthodox.
+This photo-story followed the experience of the Friars as they attempted to assimilate themselves into Canning Town between 2000-2001 as they attempted to help some of the broken lives in this sensitive community, often with some quite unorthodox.